One night a funny thing happened.

 Master was out when I heard voices.
 I thought Master had brought back new guests early for a change, so I left my ball and went to say hello.

-They started lumbering around, picking up Master’s things.
-I thought maybe they were cleaning.
-Then they started putting them in a big bag.
+They lumbered around, picking up Master’s things and putting them in a big bag.
 They were going to take them away!
 I wanted Master to come home soon and chase these Bad Men off.

 So I bit him.